Full-size Ford: Twelfth generation (1965–1968)

 For the 1965 model year, the full-sized Ford platform underwent a complete redesign.
 While sharing the 119-inch wheelbase of the previous generation, Ford redesigned the frame and suspension in an effort to upgrade ride and handling.
-The longitudinal rear leaf springs (used since 1949) were replaced by a three-link coil-sprung live rear axle, becoming the first full-sized American car fitted with four-wheel coil springs.
+The longitudinal rear leaf springs (used since 1949) were replaced by a three-link coil-sprung live rear axle.
 In modified form, the design was used through the production of the 1979-2012 Panther chassis (and the Ford Aerostar van).

 To comply with federal safety mandates, in 1967 the full-sized Fords were updated with a padded dashboard, recessed controls, collapsible steering column with padded steering wheel, and three-point seatbelts; 1968 models gained side marker lights.
 For 1968, the front fascia underwent a revision, shifting from vertically stacked headlights to horizontally mounted headlamps; the XL, LTD, and Country Squire were given hidden headlamps.

 Nameplates

 The 1965 Ford line gained the Ford LTD. Initially a 1965 submodel of the Galaxie 500, the LTD became a full model line for 1966.
 Adopting many of the convenience features available on a Lincoln or Mercury, the Ford LTD was introduced before or alongside sedans such as the Chevrolet Caprice and Dodge Monaco.
 The Ranch Wagon returned to the station-wagon line, based upon the Custom.

 For 1967, the Ford Galaxie 500 XL was rebranded as the Ford XL (sportiest of the full-sized Ford line).